bori0824/G3-finalproject/README.md

 ### [Pre-reading activities (15 mins.)]
 **👊 Icebreaking with the Topic (3 mins.)**

-**Activity:** Ss share their experiences and thoughts related to the topic introduced by T.
+**Activity:** Students share their experiences and thoughts related to the topic introduced by T. After looking at the topic-related images.
+Each student will look at the images and briefly describe what they see, what it reminds them of, or how they feel about the scenario depicted.
-**App Functionality:**
+**App Functionality:** The app displays the four images from Visual Material #1 and allows students to annotate or add comments to each image.
+Students can tap on an image and say a short comment about their thoughts and experiences related to that image.
-**Objective:**
+**Objective:** Encourage students to connect personally with the topic through visual material and facilitate a quick, engaging discussion that sets the stage for the story.
+This activity aims to activate prior knowledge and stimulate interest in the story by making personal and emotional connections with the visual content.

 **🔤 Building Vocabulary (7 mins.)**

 **Activity:** Students interact with an app to learn and practice key vocabulary related to the story through flashcards, matching games, or quizzes.
 **App Functionality:** The app provides digital flashcards, interactive matching games, and quizzes that students can complete on their tablets.
-**Objective:** Introduce and practice key vocabulary related to the story, enhancing students’ vocabulary knowledge.
+**Objective:** Introduce and practice key vocabulary related to the story, enhancing students' vocabulary knowledge.

 **🎰 Guessing the Story with Images (5 mins.)**

-**Activity:** Ss guess the story with the images related to the story.
+**Activity:** Students guess the story with the images related to the story.
-**App Functionality:** This application displays three WordCloud images meaning Intro, Body, and Conclusion and 6 random images of the story.
-Ss use their tablets to guess and discuss the story with peers and unscramble the random images in the right order after looking at the WordCloud imaages.
+**App Functionality:** The app displays three WordCloud images meaning Intro, Body, and Conclusion and 6 random images of the story.
+Students use their tablets to guess and discuss the story with peers and unscramble the random images in the right order after looking at the WordCloud imaages.
 **Objective:** Encourage students to make predictions about the story and develop inferencing skills.